bhecquet/seleniumRobot-grid/doc/doc.md

 - APPIUM_PATH: path to Appium installation path (e.g: where Appium.exe/appium.ps1 resides on Windows, /usr/local/lib on Mac OS when installed with NPM).
 Grid searches a path `<APPIUM_PATH>/node_modules/appium/package.json`
 - ANDROID_HOME: path to Android SDK (e.g: where SDK Manager resides.
 We search `ANDROID_HOME/platform-tools/adb` )
 - ANDROID_AVD: path where android emulator AVD are located
+- NODE_EXTRA_CA_CERTS (optional): path to a pem file containing root Certification Authorities that may be used by appium to download chrome drivers (use of `--selenium-manager true`.
+This is only needed when appium lies behind a corporate proxy that decrypt HTTPS streams

 To start automatically android emulators (windows only for now) on grid startup, place a file "%ANDROID_AVD%/emulator-xxx.bat" which contains
 ```